 - Pineapple Juice: Incorporated into the cake mix, pineapple juice amplifies the cake’s pineapple essence and contributes to a moist batter.

 Each ingredient takes center stage in our Skillet Pineapple Upside-Down Cake.
 Whether it’s building a light and fluffy cake or forging a delectable caramelized fruit topping.

 These components join forces to deliver a treat that’s as pleasing to the eye as it is to the taste buds.

 The Process of Making a Skillet Pineapple Upside Down Cake

 Creating this dessert in a skillet might seem intimidating, but it’s simpler than you might think.
-The process begins by melting butter in the skillet and evenly sprinkling brown sugar over it.

 Essential Advice from a Seasoned Baker